By MICK ROBERTS ©

 The main street was almost deserted when we arrived, and two of the town’s three pubs (the Royal and the Junction) we visited were closed for business.

 The three pubs in town are architectural stunners, as is the former Old Vic Inn, which is now a guest house and licensed restaurant.

 The pubs that remain licensed are the Junction, the Royal and the Canowindra, all located in Gaskill Street.

-With the strong afternoon sun casting long dark shadows on Canowindra’s magnificent historic street facades, I wuickly captured a few images on my camera, before we made the long drive back to Sydney.
+With the strong afternoon sun casting long dark shadows on Canowindra’s magnificent historic street facades, taking advantage of the fading light I quickly captured a few images on my camera, before we made the long drive back to Sydney.

 The Junction Hotel

 THOMAS Dwyer called for tenders to build a two storey brick hotel in Canowindra, containing eight rooms and of “a substantial character” that would “prove a valuable addition to the buildings in the town” in February 1890.
 The Junction Hotel is the oldest of the three pubs trading in the town and was completed and licensed in December 1890.